Slackware ARM on a Raspberry Pi

 One of the best places to get, and offer, support for Slackware is on the Linux Questions Forum.
 Another is the Slackware Documentation Project.
 There's a LOT of information about Slackware out there on the Internet.
 Slackware is, after all, +20 years old (almost as old as the Internet itself) and is extremely well supported by the developers with a very active and helpful community.

-It's always worth bearing in mind that the main Slackware project is entirely funded from donations and media/merchandise purchases from the online Slackware Store.
-Without the upstream project, the Slackware ARM port would cease to exist.
-If you'd like to show your appreciation, and/or support the development of Slackware, take a look at the Slackware Store.
-For Slackware ARM, you can sponsor the project.
+It's always worth bearing in mind that the main Slackware project is entirely funded from donations.
+If you'd like to show your appreciation, and/or support the development of Slackware, you can sponsor the project on Patrick Volkerding's Slackware Linux project donation page.
+For Slackware ARM, you can also sponsor the project.

 Anything else of interest about Slackware?